knpuniversity/contributing/knpu/documentation-bug.md

 *no* longer has this problem.
 I think I just found a documentation bug!

 Let's make sure: go to [github.com/symfony/symfony](https://github.com/symfony/symfony).
-Then click "t" to open the "file search" and look for a class called `ExceptionListener` from the `Security/` component. *This* is the class that's responsible for setting the target path.
+Then press "t" to open the "file search" and look for a class called `ExceptionListener` from the `Security/` component. *This* is the class that's responsible for setting the target path.
 It happens all the way down at the bottom in `setTargetPath()`.
 If you go to a page like `/admin` as an anonymous user, *right* before you're redirected to the login page, this `setTargetPath()` method is called.

 And, cool!
 This uses the method from `TargetPathTrait`, just like we did.
-But, check this out, it *checks* to see if the request is an AJAX request - that's the `isXmlHttpRequest()` method.
+But, check it out, it *checks* to see if the request is an AJAX request - that's the `isXmlHttpRequest()` part.
 If it *is* an AJAX request, it does *not* set the URL into the session.
 Yea!
 The documentation is wrong!

 ## Finding the Correct Bug Branch

 The question *now* is: how *old* is this bug?
-How long ago was this changed in Symfony and what versions of the *docs* do we need to change?
+How long ago was this changed in Symfony and what versions of the *docs* do we need to update?
 Head back to the [Symfony Roadmap](https://symfony.com/roadmap).
 The three maintained branches are 2.8, 3.4 and 4.1.
 Remember: when fixing a bug, you should fix it in the *oldest* maintained branch where the bug exists.
+The same is true for the docs.

-To figure out when the change was made to Symfony, let's `git blame` this file.
+To figure out when the fix was made to Symfony, let's `git blame` this file.
 Scroll back down to the bottom.
 Hmm, so this line was last modified two years ago.
 And if you look at that commit, its changes do *not* include the AJAX part of this line.
 Yep, the change we're looking for is *more* than two years old.
-*And* it was first included in Symfony 2.7!
+*And* this commit was first included in Symfony 2.7!

-In other words, the AJAX fix has existed since Symfony 2.7, if not earlier.
-But, because Symfony 2.7 is no longer maintained, we'll fix this on the 2.8 branch of the documentation.
-Then, after our pull request is submitted, our changes will be merged *up* into all of the newer branches automatically.
+In other words, the AJAX fix has existed since Symfony 2.7 or earlier.
+But, because Symfony 2.7 is no longer maintained, we'll fix this on the 2.8 branch of the docs.
+Then, after our pull request is merged, our changes will be merged *up* into all of the newer branches by the docs team.

 ## Fixing a Docs Bug